-- Conduct a review of the other party's security patching process.
+- Conduct a review of the Transient Cyber Asset managed by a party other than the Responsible Entity to determine whether the security patch level of the device is adequate to mitigate the risk of software vulnerabilities before connecting the Transient Cyber Asset to an applicable system. - Conduct a review of the other party's security patching process.
 This can be done either at the time of contracting but no later than prior to connecting the Transient Cyber Asset to an applicable system.
 Just as with reviewing the security patch level of the device, selecting to use this approach aims to ensure that the Responsible Entity has mitigated the risk of software vulnerabilities to applicable systems. - Conduct a review of other processes that the other party uses to mitigate the risk of software vulnerabilities.
 This can be reviewing system hardening, application whitelisting, virtual machines, etc. - When selecting to use other methods to mitigate software vulnerabilities to those listed, entities need to have documentation that identifies how the other method(s) meet mitigation of the risk of software vulnerabilities.